 01 Jul Another optimization trick for PC users

-One of our users, @progloverfan, posted this helpful tip on our forums for Windows users that may be helpful to anyone trying to tweak their PC to make it more efficient.
-Here’s a copy of what he wrote
+One of our users, @progloverfan, posted this helpful tip on our Community forums for Windows users that may be helpful to anyone trying to tweak their PC to make it more efficient.
+Carefully review your BIOS settings and power management settings.
+Here’s a copy of what he wrote:

 If you are experiencing crack, pops and/or clicks and you have been optimizing Windows 10 and nothing seems to improve then I’ll give you one last tip to check that no one had ever mentioned in detail (at least at sweetwater and Glitch Free book by Brad Robinson 1)